Search

 • An unexcused absence from an exam results in the failure of the course.

-• Unexcused absence from more than 1/3 of the semester's classes results in the failure of the course.
+• Unexcused absence from more than one-third of the semester's classes results in the failure of the course.

 • Attendance is used to decide borderline grades at the end of the semester.

-• Late lab work or homework is not accepted unless resulting from an excused absence.
+• Late work is not accepted unless resulting from an excused absence, but partial credit is given for incomplete homework that is submitted on time.

-• Written documentation (such as a note from the health center, a doctor's office, or coach) is normally required for an absence to be excused.
-Bring a copy of such a note to give to your instructor when class or lab must be missed.
+• Written documentation (such as a note from a doctor's office or coach of one's sports team) is normally required for an absence to be excused.
+Always bring a copy of such a note to give to your instructor when class must be missed.
 In special circumstances, check with your instructor.

+Make-up quizzes will not normally be given.
+For an excused absence, the student will simply be excused from the quiz.
+Missed labs should be made up as they are designed to teach important aspects of the course.
+For an excused absence, the makeup lab will be graded normally.
+For an unexcused absence, the lab (whether made up or not) will receive a grade of zero.
 Make-up exams are strongly discouraged.
 If possible, take the regularly scheduled exam.
-For an excused absence for a significant reason, the instructor may agree to give a make-up.
-Whenever possible, see your instructor ahead of time if you must miss an exam.
-Normally some type of written documentation is required (such as a note from the coach or doctor).
-Students participating in sports are required to provide the instructor at the start of the semester with a schedule of games that might conflict with class.
-If the documentation or reason for missing an exam is poor, the student can count on receiving a more difficult exam, if one is given at all!
-Do ask about a makeup if you have a good reason to miss an exam, as it is understood that illnesses and other complications do happen.
+For an excused absence for a significant reason, the instructor may agree to give a make-up exam.
+Whenever possible, see your instructor ahead of time if you know you must miss an exam (e.g. due to sports).
+Normally some type of written documentation is required (such as a note from the coach, doctor, etc.).
+If the documentation or reason for missing an exam is poor, the student can count on receiving a significantly more difficult exam, if one is given at all!
+Do ask about a makeup exam if you have a good reason to miss an exam, as it is understood that illnesses and other complications do happen.

 Homework usually consists of programming assignments.
-These normally require careful planning and the use of several hours of out-of-class time.
+Programming involves typing code into a source file, compiling it, testing it, and fixing it as necessary.
+Programming assignments normally require careful planning and the use of several hours of out-of-class time.
 Plan to have the program done early so that there will be time to test it and to fix the problems that testing usually reveals.
 Engineering a program requires a development process that cannot normally be done at one sitting.
-Allot several hours over the course of several days to develop your program.
+Allot several hours over multiple days to develop your program.
 Note that it nearly always takes longer than you expect!
-Some in-class labs or exercises may be used that count the same as a regular homework assignment or quiz.
-Some labs may be ungraded.
-Students may be assigned to small groups for the purpose of doing some of the in-class exercises and homework assignments.
-Other homework assignments will be given that must be done separately by each individual.
-The group homework is given to allow students to learn from each other, to enable the creation of larger and more complex software, and to provide practice at a cooperative project like those demanded by many job situations.
+Students may be assigned to small groups for the purpose of doing a few of the labs and homework assignments.
+All other homework assignments and labs must be done separately by each individual.
+The purpose of group homework is to allow students to learn from each other, to enable the creation of larger and more complex software, and to provide practice at a cooperative project like those demanded by many job situations.
 Further information about any group assignments will be provided during the course.

 Assignments are due anytime on the date given and are normally turned in electronically by placing a copy in one's hw110 mapped network drive.
 Exceptions to these deadlines are only granted for serious reasons and normally require written documentation of the reasons.

 Be sure to read and follow the CIS Department Policies, available under the CIS Department Web Page.
-(This statement covers the proper use of departmental computing facilities, etc.) In addition, read the Regulations section of the College Bulletin (which covers such things as grading, academic honesty, etc.) as well as the Student Handbook.
+(This statement covers especially the proper use of departmental computing facilities, policies concerning your web pages, etc.) Be sure to read the Regulations section of the College Bulletin (which covers such things as grading, academic honesty, etc.) and the Student Handbook (which covers academic honesty, classroom etiquette, etc.).

 Maintained by: Br.
 David Carlson